Swan Hill: Sport

 Swan Hill is the heart of the Central Murray Football League.
 It is also the home to two football clubs, the Swan Hill "Swans" and the Tyntynder "Bulldogs".

-Swan Hill also has Futsal Swan Hill providing senior futsal in Swan Hill, both men's and women's leagues, 2 men's divisions and 1 women's division.
-Established in 1995 the competition regularly features over 30 teams each season.
+Swan Hill also has Futsal Swan Hill providing senior futsal competition in Swan Hill, both men's and women's leagues, two men's divisions and one women's division.
+Established in 1995, the competition regularly features over 30 teams each season.
 The Swan Hill Junior Soccer League that consists of over 500 children.
-They also field 3 teams in the Bendigo Amateur Soccer League where their Senior Men's Division 2 Team won the Knock-Out Cup in 2006.
-The Youth Team has come runner up in the Knock-Out Cup competition in both 2006 and 2008.
-The Senior Women's team came runner up in 2008.
+They also field three teams in the Bendigo Amateur Soccer League, where their Senior Men's Division 2 team won the Knock-Out Cup in 2006.
+The Youth Team was runner-up in the Knock-Out Cup competition in both 2006 and 2008.
+The Senior Women's team was runner-up in 2008.

 Swan Hill has a horse racing club, the Swan Hill Jockey Club, which schedules around ten race meetings a year including the Swan Hill Cup meeting in June.
 The Swan Hill St Patricks Race Club also holds a meeting at the racecourse in October.

 Golfers play at the course of the Murray Downs Golf Club on Moulamein Road.

-Swan Hill also has Junior and Senior badminton games in Winter at the Stadium every Tuesday night.
-Juniors from 6pm till completed matches.
-Then Seniors not long afterwards.
+Swan Hill also has junior and senior badminton games in winter at the stadium every Tuesday night.
+Also held at the stadium, junior and senior basketball games are hosted all year round, divided into a summer and winter competition.
+Games happen everyday and each day is a different age range.

 Transport

-The city is located on the Murray Valley Highway (B400), which links it to Echuca and Albury-Wodonga to the east and Mildura in the west, the Loddon Valley Highway (B260) links Swan Hill to Bendigo to the south.
+The city is located on the Murray Valley Highway (B400), which links it to Echuca and Albury–Wodonga to the east and Mildura in the west; the Loddon Valley Highway (B260) links Swan Hill to Bendigo to the south.
 V/Line operates passenger rail services on the Swan Hill line, with the local railway station being the terminus.
 The Swan Hill Airport is also nearby.
-Swan Hill also has its own public bus network.
+However, there are no scheduled passenger flights to and from the airport.
+The nearest passenger airport is Mildura Airport, located 226 km north west of Swan Hill.
+The city also has its own public bus network.

 Media

-Swan Hill has one locally produced newspaper, The Swan Hill Guardian, which has been circulating Swan Hill and surrounding regions for almost 120 years.
+Swan Hill has one locally produced newspaper, The Swan Hill Guardian, which has been circulated in Swan Hill and surrounding regions for almost 120 years.
 In addition to this, there are four local radio stations: 99.1 Smart FM (3SFM); ABC Mildura Swan Hill (3MIL); 107.7 Mixx FM (3SHI) and AM station 1332 3SH.
 Swan Hill's television stations are identical to Bendigo's: ABC, Seven, WIN, Network 10 and SBS.